-Starting April 21st, 2015, Google uses mobile-friendliness as a ranking signal.
+Starting April 21st, 2015, Google uses mobile-friendliness as a ranking signal for responsive web design.
 This means if your website is still not up to code with mobile displays, you will be penalized in search results.
 In other words, your website will not show up in Google for mobile searches.

 Comscore’s mobile usage report shows that since 2014, the growth of mobile browsing has surpassed desktop browsing.
 Mobile browsing accounts for 60% of total time spent on digital media.

 Therefore, having a responsive design that can adapt to different user devices sets the foundation of web design and marketing.

 A responsive web design or RWD will fit and function properly on any screen size.
 It is a compatible design that will render correctly on desktop, tablet and mobile devices.

 Responsive design automatically detects and shifts webpage elements according to the device used to view the website.
 It works by grouping web elements into grids.
 These grids shift and rearrange according to different screen sizes.
 We will discuss this in a bit.

 What are the Benefits of a Responsive Web Design?

 So why choose a responsive design?
 We summed up six major reasons why a responsive web design will benefit your business.
 We will talk about each point in detail.